peter88213/nvhelp-en/source/plotting.rst

 Plot grid
 ---------

+The *novelibre* `plot grid
+<export_menu.html#plot-grid-for-editing>`__ is a spreadsheet with a row for
+each section, and a set of plot-relevant section metadata in the columns.
+The first visible column contains links to the sections in the `manuscript <export_menu.html#manuscript-for-editing>`__.
-Each arc has its own column in the `plot grid
+Each arc has its own column in the plot grid,
-<export_menu.html#plot-grid-for-editing>`__ spreadsheet document,
 Where the `arc notes <section_view.html#arcs>`__ are shown.
+The plot grid offers you a convenient way to enter the arc notes by seeing the big pictures of your plot construction.

 .. hint::
-   You can also relate an arc to a section by entering text in the corresponding *Arc notes* cell of the plot grid.
+   You can assign a section to an arc by entering text in the corresponding *Arc notes* cell of the plot grid.